 To perform the Apple ID based checks:

-Look for the “YOU CAN RECEIVE IMEESAGES TO AND REPLY FROM” section and make sure that your phone number is selected there.
+- Look for the “YOU CAN RECEIVE IMESSAGES TO AND REPLY FROM” section and make sure that your phone number is selected there.

 You will also want to make sure the Apple ID is both registered and verified.
 You can do this by entering the Preferences section from the Messages section.